NOTICE: Like any other educational tool,

 God has made it so simple to receive Christ that even a child can receive Him, a person of any race, nationality, or language, the blind, the deaf, the dumb, the lame, the illiterate, ANYBODY no matter who they are, what they've done, or how badly they've messed up, can receive Him.
 All we have to do is BELIEVE.
 Now that little word "believe" means a little more than what some people think.
 It isn't just being convinced with certainty about the identity of Jesus as the Son of God; even Satan and his angels know that.
 It means commitment to Christ.
 It means surrender to Christ.
 It means certainty in our heart of His resurrection and TRUSTING HIM ALONE for our justification and sanctification.
 It means having supreme confidence (faith) that the moment the Holy Spirit, the Spirit of Christ, indwells us, our name is written in the Lamb's Book of Life and we're prepared to meet God in heaven.
 Believing thus takes in repentance.
 Believing also takes in "faith-perfecting works," the kind which reflect Christ living His life within us day to day, without which our faith is dead and cannot justify anyone (James 2:17,24).
 It's one thing never to be shown or exposed to the truth of God in Christ and His cross; it's quite another to have been shown it, to know Who Jesus is, but then fail to live it, to deliberately ignore God's gift of grace, or to suppress it and dishonor Him by unthankfully continuing just as before, a situation for which there is no excuse (Rom.
 1:18-20).
 Now, in the earliest stages of our walk with Christ, as we organists are exercising and growing stronger in our newfound faith in Him and are taking our first new steps being twice born, it's possible that old deeply engrained sinful habits may cause us to take a spill.
 We may be momentarily caught off guard and slip into sin just as a toddler might take a tumble without meaning to when first learning to walk.
 Our old sinful soul, the potential seat of evil within us, has been around for a long time and, at first, isn't about to be lectured to by this new upstart of a human spirit now marked with the Holy Spirit.
 The Holy Spirit however does not cast away from His presence those of us who are twice born believers; He is grieved over and convicts us of any such sin, we will feel tremendous remorse over it, and God responds by purging and renewing our spirit (Ps.
 51:10).

 Once the Holy Spirit has marked us like this and is firmly bound to our spirit, we are clothed in the righteousness of Christ; from then on, when our heavenly Father looks at us all He sees is the holiness and purity of His sinless Son.
 This is God's pledge to us, a deposit placed in our hearts sealing His commitment to us.
 Being under grace we are no longer under the precondition of the law; sin starts to lose its allurement; the veil on our minds is lifted to where we can truly understand the knowledge of God; we are no longer held to account for what the books of heaven had recorded about us for disobedience and rebellion against God and His moral code.
 Our past record of debt to God for every prior sinful word, ungodly wrongdoing, and thought of the heart is totally expunged through the grace of salvation.
 God remembers it no more, He forgets every sin we ever committed, and our name is entered into the Lamb's Book of Life.
 The indwelling Holy Spirit also causes us to sense a new explosion of power to resist the temptation to sin moving forward and is there to convict us of any future transgressions, should they come.
 Furthermore, on the promise of the son of God, ALL who are drawn to Christ and are saved in Him are kept saved (John 6:37-39) through the grace of relationship.
 Over time, as we continue growing in grace and truth, we get to loving the Lord so much that we won't want to sin.
-Being twice born members of the body of Christ also means that we will be spared God's wrath to be poured out upon a rebellious world and that we share that same personal relationship with all of our other brothers and sisters indwelt of the Holy Spirit, automatically.
+Being a new creature in the body of Christ also means that we will be spared God's wrath to be poured out upon a rebellious world and that we share that same personal relationship with all of our other brothers and sisters indwelt of the Holy Spirit, automatically.
 We are united, not divided, in the big picture serving a living Christ, not a dead Christ, Who lives His life in us, and we in Him.

 BODY OF CHRIST